AndrewSRea/My_Learning_Port/Bootstrap/Customize/Optimize/README.md

 You can improve FCP by deferring non-critical JavaScript or CSS.
 What does that mean?
 Simply, JavaScript or stylesheets that don't need to be present on the first paint of your page should be marked with `async` or `defer` attributes.

 This ensures that the less important resources are loaded later and not blocking the first paint.
-On the other hand, critical resources ccan be included as inline scripts or styles.
+On the other hand, critical resources can be included as inline scripts or styles.

 If you want to learn more about this, there are already a lot of great articles about it: